Topics:

-Liner wrinkles are part of owning a vinyl liner pool.
-A liner is very thin, and when it’s initially installed, it’s not uncommon to have some wrinkles in the pool.
+Liner wrinkles can be part of owning a vinyl liner pool.
+A liner is very thin, and when it’s initially installed, it’s not uncommon to see some wrinkles in the pool during the initial filling process.
 Wrinkles can also develop slowly over time, which is unfortunately true for both pools and people.

 Wrinkles are separate from divots, dents, and bumps that can also form under vinyl liners, but the issues could occur together.